danshearer/COVID-19-UK-Science/README.md

 > such as genomics and new materials, and leads to banning certain
 > products.

-This article feels broadly representative of the views of people who dislike the PP, please let me know if this is not the case.
+This article encapsulates the popular idea in London that no evidence is needed when ignoring scientific advice.

 ## What is the Status of the Precautionary Principle in the UK?